 - Cashews: Just ¼ cup of raw cashews adds silky richness without the need for oil or dairy.

-- Tomatoes + Jalapeños: Fresh tomatoes and jalapeños (plus a spoonful of the pickled kind!) add brightness, depth, and just enough heat to keep things interesting.
+- Tomatoes + Jalapeños: Fresh tomatoes and jalapeños (plus a spoonful of pickled jalapenos and carrots recipe!) add brightness, depth, and just enough heat to keep things interesting.

 - Garlic, Spices, and Brine: Garlic, smoked paprika, cumin, and turmeric give this sauce that classic nacho flavor — plus a little zing from jalapeño brine takes it to the next level.